-NPDES Permits and Fee Schedule, Notice of Intent (NOI) for all permittees, and Notice of Termination (NOT) for all permittees can be found at the EPD electronic submittal portal, GEOS: https://geos.epd.georgia.gov.
+NPDES Permits and Fee Schedule, Notice of Intent (NOI) for all permittees, and Notice of Termination (NOT) for all permittees can be downloaded from the EPD or the GSWCC website.
 Certification criteria and classes can be found on the GSWCC website.